netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>namespace</b></td>
         <td>string</td>
         <td>
-          Namespace where console plugin and goflowkube pods are going to be deployed.
+          Namespace where console plugin and collector pods are going to be deployed.
 If empty, the namespace of the operator is going to be used<br/>
           <br/>
             <i>Default</i>: <br/>
         </td>